 The main source of financing for KWG is the issuance of equity shares and convertible debentures and sale of non-core assets.
 Each of KWG's projects has demonstrated sufficient evidence of geological merit to warrant additional exploration.
-However, it is not presently possible to estimate the cost of further exploration programs, which may or may not bring individual properties to a subsequent stage of development, since they are all exploration projects and their development depends on the results of exploration.
+However, it is not presently possible to estimate the cost of further exploration programs, which may or may not bring individual properties to a subsequent stage of development, since they are all exploration projects and their development depends on the results of exploration and infrastructure.

-On December 31, 2019, the Company had a working capital deficiency of \$2,904,489 (\$3,494,542 as at December 31, 2018).
-It had \$1,618 in cash and cash equivalents (\$210,887 as at December 31, 2018).
-The decrease in the working capital deficit is primarily attributable to the equity component of the convertible debentures issued to pay some of the outstanding accounts payable balances.
+On March 31, 2020, the Company had a working capital deficiency of \$3,312,362 (\$1,152,148 as at December 31, 2019).
+It had \$1,710 in cash and cash equivalents (\$1,618 as at December 31, 2019).
+The increase in the working capital deficit is primarily attributable to the transfer of the long-term portion of the convertible debentures to current as they are now due in less than one year.

 The Company forecasts operating expenditures of approximately \$1,600,000 for 2020.
 The Company currently has limited working capital to finance its corporate and administrative activities.
-The Company expects to raise additional funds through further equity or debt financings or the sale of noncore assets throughout 2020 to cover longer term costs and exploration activities.
+The Company expects to raise additional funds through further equity or debt financings or the sale of non-core assets throughout 2020 to cover longer term costs and exploration activities.